PMunch/superlog/README.md

 logging in a microcontroller or other super-restricted context and don't worry about the overhead.
 You could of course even write the messages out over serial, or just blink a coloured LED based on severity.

+## Improvements
+To improve this proof of concept it should move away from creating type paths manually and instead use something like `macros.signatureHash`.
+All the body generation logic should also be moved into the registration macro, this makes it possible to write other registration macros which does other things than adding a procedure call.

+Another improvement would be to implement generics and define a `LogMessage[module: static[string]]` type and a companying `log(severity: Severity, message: string)` template.
+The template would grab the  current module and create a message of the correct type and log with that.
+The module could then get away without having a separate loggingtypes file if it only wants to log strings.
+And the user would then be able to register a callback for every `LogMessage` regardless of module, or it could register them for a specific module.
+In essence this would make the simple case of just logging strings much easier.